followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxForm/5 Item Types/SimpleItem/editorOptions.md

 ---
 This object should contain the options of the DevExtreme editor specified in the [editorType](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/SimpleItem/#editorType).

-When using [ASP.NET MVC Controls](/Documentation/Guide/ASP.NET_MVC_Controls/Fundamentals/), configure the editor in the following manner.
+When using <a href="https://docs.devexpress.com/DevExtremeAspNetMvc/400943/devextreme-aspnet-mvc-controls" target="_blank">ASP.NET MVC 5 Controls</a> or <a href="https://docs.devexpress.com/AspNetCore/400263/aspnet-core-controls#devextreme-based-aspnet-core-controls" target="_blank">DevExtreme-Based ASP.NET Core Controls</a>, configure the editor as follows:

     <!--Razor C#-->@(Html.DevExtreme().Form()
         .FormData(Model.Data)